RELATES TO: KRS 322.290(13), 322.340

-(2) "Electronic document" means an electronic data file which is capable of being viewed by use of a computer and video monitor or converted into a document by use of a computer and printer or plotter.
+(3) "Electronic document" means an electronic data file capable of being viewed by use of a computer and video monitor or converted into a document by use of a computer and printer or plotter.

-(4) "Electronic transmission" means the transmission of electronic data files from one (1) computer to another, and shall include the manual delivery of electronic data storage media from one (1) person or entity to another.
+(4) "Electronic transmission" means the transmission of electronic data files from one (1) computer to another, and includes the manual delivery of electronic data storage media from one (1) person or entity to another.

 (5) "Licensee" means a person licensed as a professional engineer or professional land surveyor pursuant to KRS Chapter 322.

-(8) "Signature" means either original signature or electronic signature.
+(8) "Signature" means either original signature or digital signature.

 Section 2.
-(1) When documents are to be presented to a client or to a public or governmental entity, at least one (1) copy shall bear the licensee’s original seal or stamp, original signature and date.
+(1) If a document will be presented to a client or to a public or governmental entity, at least one (1) copy shall bear the licensee’s original seal or stamp, original signature, and date.

-(2) Any other copy of the documents may contain a facsimile of the licensee’s stamp, signature and date applied manually by the use of stamps or by the use of a computer and printer or plotter.
+(2) Any other copy of the document may contain a facsimile of the licensee’s stamp, signature, and date applied manually by the use of stamps or by the use of a computer and printer or plotter.

 Section 3.
-An electronic signature shall be permitted in place of an original seal, signature and date when the following criteria are met:
+A digital signature shall be permitted in place of an original seal, signature, and date if:

-(1) It is a unique identification of the licensee;
+(1) The digital signature is a unique identification of the licensee;

-(3) It is under the licensee’s direct and exclusive control;
+(3) The digital signature is under the licensee’s direct and exclusive control;

-(4) It is linked to the electronic document in such a manner that causes changes to be easily determined and visually displayed if any data in the electronic document file is changed subsequent to the electronic signature having been affixed to the electronic document;
+(4) The digital signature is linked to the electronic document in a manner that causes changes to be easily determined and visually displayed if any data in the electronic document file is changed subsequent to the digital signature having been affixed to the electronic document;

-(5) An attempt to change the electronic document after the electronic signature is affixed shall cause the electronic signature to be removed or altered significantly enough to invalidate the electronic signature; and
+(5) An attempt to change the electronic document after the digital signature is affixed shall cause the digital signature to be removed or altered significantly enough to invalidate the digital signature; and

-(6) If the electronic document is to be electronically transmitted, the electronic document is converted to a read-only format.
+(6) In the case of an electronic document to be electronically transmitted, the electronic document is converted to a read-only format.

 Section 4.
-(1) A licensee may electronically transmit an electronic document without affixing an electronic signature provided there is inserted the following language in lieu of an image of a seal or stamp, signature and date: "This shall not be considered a certified document."
+(1) A licensee may electronically transmit an electronic document without affixing a digital signature if there is inserted the following language in lieu of an image of a seal or stamp, signature, and date: "This shall not be considered a certified document."

-(2) This language shall not be required for documents electronically transmitted to a commercial printer or blueprint service for the purpose of reproducing documents or to the licensee’s employer or employees.
+(2) This language shall not be required for a document electronically transmitted to a commercial printer or blueprint service for the purpose of reproducing documents or to the licensee’s employer or employees.